Zerraa/tenacity-tera/content/en/dungeons/dreadspire-upper.md

 | [F10: Shandra Manaya](#f10)
 <hr/>

-     Menma's Tera significantly raised the difficulty on top of new mechanics.
+     MT The Dream significantly raised the difficulty on top of new mechanics.

 <hr/>
 New version of Dreadspire has 10 Floors, on each floor you wil fight a single boss.